maqeel019/reed-job-UK-analysis/README.md

-# 🇬🇧 UK Job Market Analysis — Data Roles from Reed.co.uk
+# 🇬🇧 UK Job Listings Analysis — Live Data from Reed.co.uk

 This project fetches and analyzes **real-time job listings** from the [Reed.co.uk API](https://www.reed.co.uk/developer), supporting **any job role** such as **Data Analyst**, **Web Developer**, **UI/UX Designer**, **Database Administrator**, and more.
 It performs cleaning, feature engineering, and exploratory data analysis to generate insights that benefit **both job seekers and recruiters**.